RedEnGineX/Minecraft-Maxbans-banlist/README.md

 ##BanList for maxbans plugin for Bukkit

-Requires [MaxBans](http://www.curse.com/bukkit-plugins/minecraft/maxbans) plugin, connected to database!
+Requires [MaxBans](http://www.curse.com/bukkit-plugins/minecraft/maxbans) plugin, it has to be connected to the database you set up in config.

 #Configuration